An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 \subsection{A second approach to the L\'evy net quotient}

-We are now going to give another construction of a topological space with the height process $Y_t$ as the starting point which we will show just below is equivalent to the L\'evy net. \begin{definition}[Second definition of the L\'evy net] Let $R$ be the smallest rectangle which contains the graph of the height process $Y_t$.
-We let $\cong$ be the equivalence relation on $R$ given by declaring points which lie on a horizontal chord which is entirely above or below the graph of $Y_t$ to be equivalent. \end{definition} See the left side of Figure~\ref{fig::levynet2} for an illustration of $\cong$.
+We are now going to give another construction of a topological space with the height process $Y_t$ as the starting point which we will show just below is equivalent to the L\'evy net.
+It is an arguably simpler way to understand Definition~\ref{def::levynet} (or Figure~\ref{fig::levynet}), which only involves the upper graph $C+Y_t$ (or equivalently just $Y_t$).
+The implications of this are discussed further in the caption to Figure~\ref{fig::levynet2}.

+\begin{definition}[Second definition of the L\'evy net quotient] Let $R$ be the smallest rectangle which contains the graph of the height process $Y_t$.
+We let $\cong$ be the smallest equivalence relation on $R$ in which points which lie on a horizontal chord which is strictly above or below the graph of $Y_t$ (except possibly at their endpoints) are equivalent and also points which are the left and right endpoints of the (uncountable) set of local minima of a given height corresponding to a jump time for $X_t$. \end{definition} See the left side of Figure~\ref{fig::levynet2} for an illustration of $\cong$ as in Definition~\ref{def::levynet2}.

-The next proposition suggests an arguably simpler way to understand Definition~\ref{def::levynet} (or Figure~\ref{fig::levynet}), which only involves the upper graph $C+Y_t$ (or equivalently just $Y_t$).
-The implications of this are discussed further in the caption to Figure~\ref{fig::levynet2}. \begin{proposition} In the setting of Definition~\ref{def::levynet2}, is a.s.\ the case that two distinct points on graph of $Y_t$ are equivalent in $\cong$ if and only if one of the following holds. \begin{enumerate} \item There is a horizontal chord above or below the graph of $Y_t$ that connects those two points and intersects the graph of $Y_t$ only at its endpoints. \item There is a horizontal chord above the graph that intersects the graph of $Y_t$ at exactly one location, in addition to its two endpoints. \item The two points are the left and right endpoints of the (uncountable) set of local minima of a given height corresponding to a jump time for $X_t$. \end{enumerate} \end{proposition} \begin{proof} This is immediate from the proof of Proposition~\ref{prop::spherelevynet}. \end{proof}
+\begin{proposition} In the setting of Definition~\ref{def::levynet}, it is a.s.\ the case that two distinct points on the graph of $Y_t$ are equivalent in $\cong$ if and only if one of the following holds. \begin{enumerate} \item There is a horizontal chord above or below the graph of $Y_t$ that connects those two points and intersects the graph of $Y_t$ only at its endpoints. \item There is a horizontal chord above the graph that intersects the graph of $Y_t$ at exactly one location, in addition to its two endpoints. \item The two points are the left and right endpoints of the (uncountable) set of local minima of a given height corresponding to a jump time for $X_t$. \end{enumerate} Moreover, it is a.s.\ the case that two distinct points on the graph of $Y_t$ are equivalent under Definition~\ref{def::levynet} if and only if they are equivalent under Definition~\ref{def::levynet2}. \end{proposition} \begin{proof}

+We begin by noting that a horizontal chord above the graph of $Y_t$ can intersect the graph of $Y_t$ in at most three places by Proposition~\ref{prop::noisolatedmax}.
+We also note that a horizontal chord below the graph of $Y_t$ can only intersect the graph of $Y_t$ in two places or uncountably many places.
+Indeed, suppose that the horizontal chord $[(a,Y_a)$, $(b,Y_b)]$ intersects the graph of $Y_t$ in at least $3$ places and let $(c,Y_c)$ be one of these points with $a < c < b$.
+By the definition of $Y_t$, it follows that $X_c$ is a local minimum for $X_t$ which $X_t$ subsequently jumps below and therefore $b$ must be a jump time for $X_t$.
+Therefore $[(a,Y_a),(b,Y_b)]$ necessarily intersects the graph of $Y_t$ uncountably many times, corresponding to the record minimum times of the time-reversal of $X|_{[a,b]}$.